-Keepers’ dwellings were small, damp and lacking in comforts.
+Maine lighthouse keepers’ dwellings were small, damp and lacking in comforts.
 Pay was poor.
-Few of the lighthouses had wells, so keepers had to rely on cisterns or travel to the mainland even for water.
+Few of the lighthouses had wells, so keepers had to rely on cisterns or they had to travel to the mainland to get water.
 Mail and supplies came by boat, but crossings and landings could be difficult and unpredictable.
-Most keepers served in the days before radio or telephone; some relied on carrier pigeons to bring important news.
+Most keepers served in the days before radio or telephone—some even relied on carrier pigeons to bring important news.

 The keeper’s main job was to make sure that the light shone every night from sunset to sunrise and to sound the foghorn during inclement weather.
 This mainly meant keeping the wicks trimmed and lit precisely on time and lugging oil up the stairs to keep the lights burning.
 They also had to keep all the buildings whitewashed and the mechanical parts polished and operating smoothly.